-We asked James Walker, a senior conservation technician at Denver Water, to discuss the three biggest things people forget to check during watering season.
+We asked James Walker, a senior field technician at Denver Water, to discuss the three biggest things people forget to check during watering season.
 Follow his advice to prevent water waste (and unnecessary spikes in your water bill).

 Check 1: The settings on your sprinkler control box.